david-dozer/front-office-ai/README.md

-# NFL Free Agency Scheme Fitter
+# freeagencyai.com - soon to be published...

 ## Overview
 This tool is designed to evaluate free-agent fits for NFL teams based on **standard, advanced, and Next Gen Stats**.
 The project currently focuses on **quarterbacks (QBs), running backs (RBs), and wide receivers (WRs)**, with plans to expand to **all offensive and defensive positions**.